School Health & Safety

 We have partnered with school districts to remove of bulk mercury from the schools in our county, reduce the carbon dioxide levels in portable classrooms and improve ventilation for lead soldering.

 We also investigate complaints of unsanitary or unsafe conditions at public and private schools.
-To file a complaint, contact the Environmental Health Division at 425.339.5250.

 For new and remodeled schools, we conduct inspections before and after construction.